RareSkills/blog/generate-a-random-number-with-solidity-on-the-blockchain/generate-a-random-number-with-solidity-on-the-blockchain.md

 I have to give credit to a conversation I had with [gaspack.xyz](http://gaspack.xyz/) who came up with the core of this idea.

-On obvious UX problem with the above solutions is that they require a delay of some sort, and potentially two transactions.
+One obvious UX problem with the above solutions is that they require a delay of some sort, and potentially two transactions.
 In a blockchain game, players might not appreciate the delay.

 How can you do this without creating a vulnerable smart contract?

-A semi-decentralized way to get random numbers is to have an offchain random number generator create **and cryptographically sign** a random number, the sender, and a future blocknumber.
+A semi-decentralized way to get random numbers is to have an offchain random number generator create **and cryptographically sign** a random number, the sender, and a future block number.

 That random number will be concatenated with the future blockhash, and the resulting string will be hashed.
 This produces the random number.
 The smart contract responsible for distributing the reward verifies the signature against the sender and block number.

-Even if the offchain random number generator isn’t perfectly random, or even slightly malicious, it can’t predict future blockhashes, and doesn’t know what it’s random number will be concatenated with.
+Even if the offchain random number generator isn’t perfectly random, or even slightly malicious, it can’t predict future blockhashes, and doesn’t know what its random number will be concatenated with.
 Because the signature is only valid at a particular block, the player cannot wait for a favorable block before they roll the dice.

 There are three ways this scheme can be weak: